acp29/iboot/README.md

 The Matlab Statistics and Machine Learning toolbox has functions also called `bootstrp` and `bootci`.
 The same-named functions in the iboot package have almost identical usage to the Matlab functions from the Statistics and Machine Learning toolbox.
 Be aware though that the `bootci` Matlab function has a couple of errors, namely in the calculation of the bias for `cper` and `bca` intervals, and in the calculation of `stud` intervals.
 We recommend using the iboot package function `bootci`, or better it's function `ibootci` for the calculation of calibrated bootstrap confidence intervals .
 The 'i' prefix to the bootstrap function name indicates that the functions have capabilities to calculate calibrated bootstrap confidence intervals or *p*-values by iterated (a.k.a. double) bootstrap.

+## Development roadmap

+* Add function to param folder to calculate D statistic from KS-test (with input format suitable for bootperm, boottest and (i)bootci)
+* Add ability to additionally set contrasts or specify posthoc tests when calling bootperm.